RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 * Configuration of Keycloak (v.
 12.0.2)
 * Configuration of PostgresQL

+## Software requirements
+To run the deployment procedure you need a Linux workstation with `bash` shell and the following software:
+* `unzip`

 ## Software inventory
 Place the required software artifacts under the `installer` folder, in the expected sub-folders:
 * jboss-eap folder